Abrar Hasan: Biography

-He was born on July, 1935 in Kanpur, British India.
+He was born in July 1935 in Kanpur, British India.
 He migrated to Karachi, Pakistan after the Partition of India.
 Abrar Hasan got his bachelor's degree in law from University of Karachi.
 He later got a Juris Doctor degree from Georgia State University.
 He was appointed as an arbitrator by the International Court of Settlement in Belgium.
 Abrar Hasan has taught law at Pakistani law colleges and was Principal of Islamia Law College, Karachi, 1997-1998.
 His law firm, Abrar Hasan and Company, has been in business since 1962.
 Abrar Hasan has written books on constitutional matters, and intent and interpretation of law.
 A few of his books are part of law curriculum in Pakistan.
 Pakistan Academy of Jurists, a non-profit organization he founded arranges meetings and seminars to educate people on Pakistani law and the international charter of human rights.
 Abrar Hasan has been part of Pakistani delegations to attend human rights conferences held in SAARC countries.

 Abrar Hasan has been active in the politics of local and national bar associations.
-He was elected Vice President of Karachi Bar Association (1973–1974), President Karachi Bar Association (1979–1980), Vice Chairman of Sindh Bar Council (1984), Member Executive Committee of Supreme Court Bar Association (1993–1995), and President of Sindh High Court Bar Association (2006–2007).
+He was elected vice president of Karachi Bar Association (1973–1974), president Karachi Bar Association (1979–1980), vice chairman of Sindh Bar Council (1984), member executive committee of Supreme Court Bar Association (1993–1995), and president of Sindh High Court Bar Association (2006–2007).